 Paddy Power Grand National offer: get £20 in free bets for the Festival

-The three-day Grand National festival deserves something special and online sportsbook giant Paddy Power have come up with the goods.
+The three-day Grand National Festival deserves something special and online sportsbook giant Paddy Power have come up with an offer worthy of the occasion.

 Check out this Paddy Power Grand National offer where new customers can claim £20 in free bets to use at their leisure.
 Keep reading to find out what you have to do or you can check out the Grand National betting here.